 Creating a React-based Chess Game with WASM Bots in TypeScript

 A couple of years ago I explored using a WebAssembly port of Stockfish (the popular Chess engine) as a ‘Bot’ for a small React-based Chess implementation.
-I decided over the past week to revisit it and rewrite the implementation in TypeScript, along with providing more Bot types to choosen from.
+I decided over the past week to revisit it and rewrite the implementation in TypeScript, along with providing more Bot types to choose from.

 Chessbot